-Although straight-forward conceptually, calibration of continuum polarimetery has traditionally been very difficult (Cotton 1993, 1995b).
-Steps that must be followed include normal amplitude calibration; fringe-fitting; self-calibration and Stokes I image formation; instrumental polarization calibration; setting the absolute position angle of electric vectors on the sky; and correction for ionospheric Faraday rotation, if necessary.
-The polarization calibration path in AIPS is currently being actively developed, tested, and documented.
-This path includes powerful global fringe-fitting techniques to locate weak cross-polarized signals.
-A polarization self-calibration technique is described by Leppänen, Zensus, & Diamond 1995).
+Post-processing steps include normal amplitude calibration; fringe-fitting; self-calibration and Stokes I image formation; instrumental polarization calibration; setting the absolute position angle of electric vectors on the sky; and correction for ionospheric Faraday rotation, if necessary (Cotton 1993, 1995b).
+All these post-processing steps can currently be done in AIPS, as can the polarization self-calibration technique described by Leppänen, Zensus, & Diamond 1995).